xnetmobile/docs/docs/tech/api/definitions.md

 # XNET Data Fields Overview

-## 1. **Status**
+## 1. **status**

-### Organization Status
+### Organization status
 - **active**:
     - The organization’s org-owner status is "active".
     - At least one venue under this organization has been active within the last 90 days.
 - **inactive**:
     - The organization’s org-owner status is "inactive".
     - No venues have been active for more than 90 days.
 - **suspended**:
     - This organization has been suspended for administrative or compliance reasons.
 It remains in our records but it’s venues and devices are no longer active within the XNET network.

-### Member Status
+### Member status
 - **active**:
     - The member has accepted the organization invite.
 - **inactive**:
     - The member's invitation has expired without a response.
 - **declined**:
     - The member has declined the invitation.

-### User Status
+### User status
 - **active**:
     - The user's email is verified.
 - **inactive**:
     - The user's email is unverified.
 - **suspended**:
     - This user has been suspended for administrative or compliance reasons.
 They remain in our records, but their account is no longer active within the XNET network.

-### Venue Status
+### Venue status
 - **active**:
     - Devices are registered under this venue.
     - The site is qualified by XNET.
 - **inactive**:
     - No devices are registered under this venue.
     - The venue is not qualified by XNET (Qualification may take up to 30 days).
 - **suspended**:
     - This venue has been suspended for administrative or compliance reasons.
 It remains in our records, but its venue and devices are no longer active within the XNET network.

-### Device Status
+### Device status
 - **active**:
     - The device is assigned to a venue.
+- **inactive**:
+    - The device is not assigned to any venue.
 - **suspended**:
     - This access point has been suspended for administrative or compliance reasons.
 It remains in our records, but is no longer active within the XNET network.
-- **inactive**:
-  - The device is not assigned to any venue.
 - **rma**:
     - The access point has been approved for Return Merchandise Authorization (RMA) by XNET.

-### Venue Qualification Status
+### Venue Qualification status
 - **qualified**:
     - The venue meets all required standards and criteria.
 - **unqualified**:
     - The venue does not meet the necessary standards or criteria.
 - **pending**:
     - The venue is currently under review and awaiting a qualification decision.

 ---

-## 2. **Type**
+## 2. **type**

 ### Organization
-- **Community**:
+- **community**:
     - A community builder deploying XNET access points individually (default type for all users).
-- **ISP/MSP**:
+- **isp/msp**:
     - Companies providing internet access to businesses/consumers or working with a Managed Service Provider (MSP).
     - ISP/MSP partners must reach out to XNET for approval.
-- **MNO/MVNO**:
+- **mno/mvno**:
     - A Mobile Network Operator/Virtual Mobile Network Operator customer that offloads cellular data through XNET.

+## 3. **venuedesc**

 ### Venue
 - **Alcohol and Drug Rehabilitation Center**